ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 Each presenter provided a different perspective on scaling.
 Dmitry and Daniel discussed the challenges and opportunities with growing an organization based in NYC, while Jesse provided the partner perspective on supporting organizations as they scale.
 Each brought extensive experience and valuable insight to the discussion.

-## What are some of challenges when scaling beyond one location?
+## What are some challenges when scaling beyond one location?
 - Communication.
-This was often the **key driver** for success/failure in the relationship.
+This was often the **key driver** for success/failure.
 - Architecture is hard - cannot share a white board
   - _As an aside, this seems like a great startup idea, why isn't this solved?_
 - It was observed that no matter what city, you can (will) run into a scaling problem